bit-smart-io/smart-bdd/Comparison.md

 - `Playing a film with stubtitles set to 'non' and audio set to 'Dolby DTS-HD Master Audio'`

 We now have quite few options and possibly a lot to refactor if we want to make all the tests consistent i.e., using same notation to set state.
-What if want to add playback seed?
-Do keep adding to the same step?
+What if you want to add playback speed?
+Do keep adding fields to the same step?

 Thus far we have been hiding the underlying abstraction that is playback settings.